ECMap vs. PilotFish Show & Tell

 How does PilotFish really stand up in comparison to ECMap?
 In short, PilotFish eliminates most of the highly manual processes and makes EDI mapping and integration far easier and simpler.

 By offering the user an IDE with a graphical automated assembly line (eiConsole), PilotFish provides an easy and repeatable process for any integration requirement – no matter how simple or complex.
 With PilotFish, the user has far fewer steps to follow than it takes to accomplish the same thing in ECMap.
 PilotFish also offers a complete integrated development environment with graphically configurable components to build, map and test your interfaces instead of the manual processes you need to follow or non-existent components in ECMap.
-With PilotFish, even non-developers can heavily participate in EDI interface development, mapping, testing, maintenance
+With PilotFish, even non-developers can heavily participate in EDI interface development, mapping, testing, maintenance and management.

 Let’s take a closer look.